AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ## The Will to Survive

-As a player, your character is your number one ultimate key to surviving a game of ***Cannibal Contagion***.
+As a player, your character is your number one ultimate key to surviving a game of Cannibal Contagion.
 When the game begins, you and your fellow players will create your very own characters together, and when that is done with, you’ll use your character to play the game and push the story and action forward.
 It is through your character that parts of the setting are explored, changed, destroyed, and even created.
 Each time you state the actions your character takes, you directly alter the course of the game and the story you all tell together.

-In ***Cannibal Contagion***, you are given a whole lot of freedom in your character’s choices.
+In Cannibal Contagion, you are given a whole lot of freedom in your character’s choices.
 Your character can do anything you want her to do, within the acceptable limits of the situation and game setting.
 For example, if your “scared schoolteacher” character is cornered alone by a horrible monster in the ruins of an old tenement, it would make sense for you to be able to say she grabs a brick from the rubble and uses it to smash the creature’s face in.
 However, it would not make any sense at all for her to sprout butt-wings, rise into the air, and spew forth blasts of holy flame from between the gaps in her teeth – unless of course that ability had somehow been previously established as a part of that character.

 At the core of your character is a base Concept, in the form of a single question: Who Am I?
 Answering this question is a vital part of the game.
 The tone and wording of your Concept will drastically change your own perception of her attitude and feel, as well as the perceptions your fellow players and CiC have of her role in the game.
 Characters with funny names and story roles will have quite different impacts on the feel of the game.
 For example, a character whose base concept is “I am Zuhei Morocco, burger-flipper and the greatest Disco Samurai on the planet,” will have quite a different thematic impact upon the story than a character whose concept is “I am Carla Tomlinson, disgruntled waitress, a mother who needs to find her missing kids in this chaotic desolation of a city.”
 When coming up with your own core concept, heavily consider the implied themes that you, your fellows, and the CiC wish to evoke with this game.